Algorithm: Weight-driven clocks

-Bolter credits the invention of the weight-driven clock as "the key invention [of Europe in the Middle Ages]," specifically the verge escapement mechanism producing the tick and tock of a mechanical clock.
-"The accurate automatic machine" led immediately to "mechanical automata" in the 13th century and "computational machines"—the difference and analytical engines of Charles Babbage and Ada Lovelace in the mid-19th century.
-Lovelace designed the first algorithm intended for processing on a computer, Babbage's analytical engine, which is the first device considered a real Turing-complete computer instead of just a calculator.
-Although the full implementation of Babbage's second device was not realized for decades after her lifetime, Lovelace has been called "history's first programmer".
+Weight-driven clocks were a key European invention in Middle Ages, specifically the verge escapement mechanism producing the tick of mechanical clocks.
+Accurate automatic machines led to mechanical automata in the 13th century and computational machines—the difference and analytical engines of Charles Babbage and Ada Lovelace in the mid-19th century.
+Lovelace designed the first algorithm intended for a computer, Babbage's analytical engine, the first real Turing-complete computer, more than the mechanical calculators of the time.
+Although the full implementation of Babbage's second device was only built decades after her lifetime, Lovelace has been called "history's first programmer".

 Electromechanical relay

-Bell and Newell (1971) write that the Jacquard loom, a precursor to Hollerith cards (punch cards), and "telephone switching technologies" led to the development of the first computers.
-By the mid-19th century, the telegraph, the precursor of the telephone, was in use throughout the world.
-By the late 19th century, the ticker tape (c.
-1870s) was in use, as were Hollerith cards (c.
-1890).
+The Jacquard loom, a precursor to punch cards, and telephone switching machines led to the development of the first computers.
+By the mid-19th century, the telegraph, was in use throughout the world.
+By the late 19th century, ticker tape (c.
+1870s) and punch cards (c.
+1890) were developed.
 Then came the teleprinter (c.
 1910) with its punched-paper use of Baudot code on tape.

 Telephone-switching networks of electromechanical relays were invented in 1835.
 These led to the invention of the digital adding device by George Stibitz in 1937.
-While working in Bell Laboratories, he observed the "burdensome" use of mechanical calculators with gears.
-"He went home one evening in 1937 intending to test his idea...
-When the tinkering was over, Stibitz had constructed a binary adding device".
+While working in Bell Laboratories, he observed the "burdensome" use of mechanical calculators with gears, prompting him to create an experimental digital adder at home.